AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 <table><tr><th>[ BarnesHut](http://darcs.haskell.org/packages/dph/dph-examples/barnesHut/)</th>
 <td>
 This benchmark implements the Barnes-Hut algorithm to solve the *n*-body problem in two dimensions.  **Currently won't compile with vectorisation due to excessive inlining of dictionaries.**</td></tr></table>

+---

+---

+# Key

+\<project\>.\<benchmark\>.\<version\>.\<parallelism\>.\<threads\>

+Project

+- Either *dph* or *repa*.
+Repa programs use the same parallel array library as DPH, but do not go through the vectorising transform.

+Version

+- *vectorised* means it's been through the DPH vectorising transform.
+- *vector* is a hand written version using immutable Data.Vectors
+- *vector-mutable* is a hand written version using mutable Data.Vectors.
+- *vector-immutable* means the same as *vector* and is used when there is also an mutable version.

+Parallelism

+- Whether a benchmark is natively parallel or sequential.
+- Parallel versions are also run single threaded (with -N1) and sequential versions are also run with (-N4) so we get the parallel GC.
+- Parallel versions with -N1 will tend to be slower than natively sequential versions due to overheads for supporting parallelism.

+Status

+- **BROKEN**: Benchmark doesn't compile, or crashes when run.
+- **SLOWDOWN**: Benchmark gets slower as number of threads increases.
+- **SLOWLORIS**: Benchmark scales as the number of threads increases, but the absolute performance is not acceptable compared with equivalent versions using immutable Data.Vectors.

 # Benchmark machine